 You have your own health history.
-Talk with your doctor about your risk and background with female infertility.
-Talking openly and often with your doctor can help you make good choices.
+Talk with your doctor about your risk factors and background with infertility.
+By talking openly and often with your doctor, you can take an active role in your care.

-Bring another person with you.
+Bring someone with you.
 It helps to have another person hear what is said and think of questions to ask.
 They may also be able to give more details.

-Write your questions down so you don't forget them.
+Write down your questions so do you do not forget them.

-Write down the answers you get.
-Make sure you grasp what you are hearing.
-Ask for help, if needed.
+Write down the answers you get and make sure you understand what you are hearing.

-Don't be afraid to ask your questions or where you can find more info.
+Do not be afraid to ask questions or ask where you can find more information.
 You have a right to know.

 Questions to Ask Your Doctor